getting-started-net/Bobsie-Crypter/README.md

 ### Tips & Hints
 * If you messed something up, just hit **F5** to "reset" the file to the last state.
-* You can easily navigate with **TAB**
+* You can easily navigate with **TAB**.
-* In the password field, **ENTER** will toggle the de-/encryption depending on the current state
+* In the password field, **ENTER** will toggle the de-/encryption depending on the current state.
-* Use 'f' to select filter, 'p' to select password field and '1' for the first input field to add a new entry (works only when you are not in an input field already)
+* Use 'f' to select filter, 'p' to select password field and '1' for the first input field to add a new entry. (works only when you are not in an input field already)

 # Danger
 * You can save the file also unencrypted, but do it with care.
-* Don't visit bad websites with sensitive information in your clipboard! (copied)
+* Don't visit bad websites with sensitive information in your clipboard! (copied).
 * Don't forget your master password!
-The file cannot be restored in any other way. (but brute-forcing of course)
+The file cannot be restored in any other way. (but brute-forcing of course).
-* **It is not yet deeply reviewed in a cryptographic way, but it does its job**
+* **It is not yet deeply reviewed in a cryptographic way, but it does its job**.

 ## ToDo, Bugs & Technical Stuff
 * Everything works so far and it's stable.
 I use it.
 * I did **NOT** look at the very deep cryptographic situation and considered salt, other chaining algorithms, better ways to get the right key length from the password and so on, but I will probably in the future.
 For now, this is just a better solution for your textfiles and messy sticky notes everywhere, with a good enough encryption for non-NSA people.
 * There are some little features that may be helpfull here and there, and maybe some cleaing of the code, but there are no special plans right now, I will work on them at some point when I am in the mood.
-* The code still contains some unnecessary code fragments I think that can be stripped
+* The code still contains some unnecessary code fragments that can be stripped.
-* I stuffed this together in one day, so sorry for the bad code layout and stuff, but I just wanted it to work properly first before it looks good
+* I stuffed this together in one day, so sorry for the bad code layout and stuff, but I just wanted it to work properly first before it looks good.
-* ToDo: Adding textarea or something to easyily paste old encrypted data to new version of the file
+* ToDo: Adding textarea or something to easyily paste old encrypted data to new version of the file.

 ## License

-This Software (file) is published under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html)
+This Software (file) is published under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).